-Next, it’s time to consider your physiology, and there are tools to help with this.
+Next, it's time to consider your physiology when choosing a bike saddle that's right for you, and there are tools to help with this.

 Sit bone width can be measured in most good bike shops.
 It's not to do with your jeans size, lightweight riders can have wide bones and vice versa.
 Most (not all) women will have wider sit bones, by nature of having wider hips designed for childbirth.